Velvet Revolution: 17 November

 New movements led by Václav Havel surfaced, invoking the idea of a united society where the state would politically restructure.
 The Socialist Youth Union (SSM/SZM, proxy of the Communist Party of Czechoslovakia) organised a mass demonstration on 17 November to commemorate International Students Day and the fiftieth anniversary of the murder of student Jan Opletal by the Nazi government.

 Most members of SSM were privately opposed to the Communist leadership, but were afraid of speaking up for fear of persecution.
 This demonstration gave average students an opportunity to join others and express their opinions.
-By 16:00(4:00 pm), about 15,000 people joined the demonstration.
+By 16:00 (4:00 pm), about 15,000 people joined the demonstration.
 They walked (per the strategy of founders of Stuha movement, Jiří Dienstbier and Šimon Pánek) to Karel Hynek Mácha's grave at Vyšehrad Cemetery and – after the official end of the march – continued into the centre of Prague, carrying banners and chanting anti-Communist slogans.

-At about 19:30(7:30pm), the demonstrators were stopped by a cordon of riot police at Národní Street.
+At about 19:30 (7:30pm), the demonstrators were stopped by a cordon of riot police at Národní Street.
 They blocked all escape routes and attacked the students.
 Once all the protesters dispersed, one of the participants, secret police agent Ludvík Zifčák, was lying on the street.
-Zifčák was not physically hurt or pretending to be dead; he was overcome by emotion.
+Zifčák was not physically hurt or pretending to be dead; he simply fainted.
 Policemen carried his motionless body to an ambulance.

 The atmosphere of fear and hopelessness gave birth to a hoax about a dead student named Martin Šmíd.
 The story was made up by Drahomíra Dražská as she awaited treatment after she was hurt during the riot.
 Dražská worked at the college and shared her hoax with several people the next day, including the wife of journalist Petr Uhl, a correspondent for Radio Free Europe/Radio Liberty.
 This incident mobilised the people and triggered the revolution.
 That same evening, students and theatre actors agreed to go on strike.